nroldanf/MLEngineerTest/README.md

 __NOTE__: To run the project download first the data.csv file with all the data and move to your working directory, in this case, the current.

-## Steps to run the project
+## Steps to run the project (EDA and training)

-These are the steps to run this project:
+Once this repo has been cloned, change directory to __research__ where the EDA files are.

 ### Build and image or pull it from Ducker Hub